cgnorthcutt/forum-diversification/README.md

 similarity of an item to higher-ranked items (diversity).
 A single parameter, λ, is used to adjust this trade-off.
-Item similarity is captured using the cosine similarity of tf-idf bag of words representation, where each word is embedded using a word2vec model trained on a corpora of 100,000+ edX course discussion forum responses.
+Item similarity is captured using the cosine similarity of tf-idf bag of words representation, where each word is embedded using a PCA+TFIDF embedding model trained on a corpora of 100,000+ edX course discussion forum responses.
 We apply our model to the forum discussions of an online course, MITx 6.00.1x, where capturing the diversity of responses may be of high importance to debunk misconceptions held by the majority of forum respondents and to capture the diversity of posts across thousands of learners.
-Similarly to other diversification methods, we evaluate our model using an Amazon Mechanical Turk user study comparing our ranking and a baseline diversified ranking versus the original ranking.

 ### Corpora